 The goal of the Close the Gap campaign is to achieve health equity and reduce the life expectancy gap within a generation.

-What is the history of Close the Gap in Australia?
+What is the history of close the gap in Australia?

 In 2005, the Aboriginal and Torres Strait Islander Social Justice Commissioner Tom Calma called for swift action from all Australian governments to tackle life expectancy inequalities.